ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 to minimize N loss (primarily through denitrification) and maximize plant uptake.
 The current implementation of CLM5 inherits this legacy, although denitrification rates are slower in the current version of the model (:ref:`Koven et al. 2013 <Kovenetal2013>`).
-As such, fertilizer application begins during the emergence phase of crop development and continues for 20 days, which helps reduce large losses of nitrogen from leaching and denitrification during the early stage of crop development.
+As such, fertilizer application begins during the leaf emergence phase of crop development (phase 2) and continues for 20 days, which helps reduce large losses of nitrogen from leaching and denitrification during the early stage of crop development.
 The 20-day period is chosen as an optimization to limit fertilizer application to the emergence stage.
-A fertilizer counter in seconds, *f*, is set as soon as the onset growth for crops
+A fertilizer counter in seconds, *f*, is set as soon as the leaf emergence phase for crops
 initiates:

 .. math::